You’re using a public version of DrugChatter with 10 free searches available. Register to unlock more free searches per day. CREATE FREE ACCOUNT

 Muscle Damage and Weakness

-One of the most common side effects of Lipitor is muscle damage and weakness, also known as myalgia.
-According to the FDA, up to 1 in 100 people taking Lipitor experience muscle pain, which can range from mild to severe.
-In some cases, this muscle damage can lead to a condition called rhabdomyolysis, where muscle fibers break down and release harmful substances into the bloodstream.
-This can cause kidney damage, heart problems, and even death.
+One of the most common side effects of Lipitor is muscle damage and weakness, also known as myopathy.
+According to a study published in the Journal of the American Medical Association, up to 1 in 10 patients taking Lipitor may experience muscle damage, which can range from mild to severe.

-****"The risk of myalgia is a significant concern, especially in patients who are taking high doses of Lipitor or who have a history of muscle problems."** - Dr. Steven Nissen, cardiologist and researcher at the Cleveland Clinic
+"The risk of myopathy is higher in patients taking high doses of Lipitor, particularly in combination with other statins or fibrates." - Dr. Steven Nissen, cardiologist and researcher at the Cleveland Clinic

 Memory Loss and Cognitive Decline